 A character, working in the military, is suddenly forced into duties that by all rights ought to belong to someone of much higher rank; everyone who ought to be doing those duties has unexpectedly found themselves dead, indisposed, or unavailable.

 This is most likely to occur in the navy or its Space Operaticequivalent—it requires that the plot be isolated enough from the rest of the military that they can't just respond by immediately sending a replacement of the appropriate rank.
-Trapped Behind Enemy Lines is another possibility, as is the characters becoming prisoners of war, where under The Laws And Customs Of War, the senior-most commands, even if none of them belonged to the same unit prior to capture.
+Trapped Behind Enemy Lines is another possibility, as is the characters becoming prisoners of war, where under The Laws and Customs of War, the senior-most commands, even if none of them belonged to the same unit prior to capture.

-In Real Life, if there are a number of survivors of the same rank, the most senior of them holds command (unless otherwise designated, ie, the XO is always second-in-command and the OPS officer is always third, regardless of rank, and doctors, lawyers and clergy cannot be placed in command over combat units even if they are the only officers present- in which case the most senior NCO would assume command).
+In Real Life, if there are a number of survivors of the same rank, the most senior of them holds command (unless otherwise designated, ie, the XO is always second-in-command and the OPS officer is always third, regardless of rank, and doctors, lawyers and clergy cannot be placed in command over combat units even if they are the only officers present- in which case the most senior NCO would assume command, or the most senior private).
 In fiction, the situation is often adequately chaotic that the one that actually gives orders may find himself pressed into command and leadership.
 (In really chaotic situations, it may dawn on him that he is giving orders to superiors — at which point, the highest-ranking superior generally tells everyone to follow their plan.
 Contrast With Due Respect.)

 Often this requires them to press juniors and otherwise unsuitable people into roles as their subordinates.
 Occasionally, the promotee subsequently becomes Drunk with Power.

-If the dead commander was A Father to His Men, the new one may find his troops are Losing The Team Spirit over his death — though he can issue a Rousing Speech reminding them that the dead commander would be So Proud of You if they soldier on.
+If the dead commander was A Father to His Men, the new one may find his troops are Losing the Team Spirit over his death — though he can issue a Rousing Speech reminding them that the dead commander would be So Proud of You if they soldier on.

 Usually the "promotion" involved is strictly temporary.
 Either the people who are supposed to do the job will return from whatever made them unavailable in the first place, or a replacement will eventually appear.
 On the other hand, in a continuing series, a stint of You Are in Command Now is not exactly a hindrance to promotion, since it shows Leadership.